House envy: it stops you in your tracks and it makes you think….

 ‘House envy’ sells interior design magazines.

-But there is a certain sameness to it all – a lot of beige and greige.
-Luxury homes can look more like a hotel or a curated museum than somewhere to actually live.
+For all that I enjoy watching celebrity house videos and TV shows about expensive homes. there is a certain sameness to it all – a lot of beige and greige.
+Luxury homes often look more like a hotel or a curated museum than somewhere to actually live.

 Wealthy people use design to project their status.
 Their home must say: this is me.

-When the interior wow factor is pushed and pushed there must come a point when there is only so big and so expensive that you can go.
-Bigger rooms, gold fittings, crystal chandeliers…the finest, the best.
-Envy, envy.
+When the interior wow factor is pushed and pushed there must come a point when there is only so big and so expensive that you can go: the biggest rooms, most expensive fittings, the highest tech in the pursuit of something that no-one else has yet, that soon everyone will want.

 House envy is inextricably linked to materialism, consumption and design.